kxtools/kx-vision/docs/engine_internals/data-access-patterns.md

 # Data Access Patterns

-There are multiple ways to access game data.
-This document compares the legacy `AgentArray` method with the superior `ContextCollection` method.

-## Method 1: AgentArray (Legacy)

-- **Entry Point:** A static pointer to the `AgentViewContext`, which contains an array of `CAvAgent` pointers.
-- **Pros:** Relatively simple to find.
-Provides access to all agents (players, NPCs, gadgets).
-- **Cons:**
-    - The data is less structured.
-It requires pointer chasing (`CAvAgent -> CAgentBase -> CCharacter`) to get detailed information.
-    - The coordinate system for agent positions (`Z-up`) is different from the MumbleLink and physics systems (`Y-up`), requiring conversion.
-    - It is a lower-level system and may not represent the "true" list of gameplay-relevant characters.

-## Method 2: ContextCollection (Current Method)
+This project prioritizes a clean, stable, and high-level approach to accessing game data.
+Our strategy is to interface with the game's structured data managers directly, rather than relying on low-level entity lists.
+This document outlines our recommended method and explains why it is superior to legacy alternatives.

+## The Recommended Method: Direct Context Access via `ContextCollection`

+Our primary and recommended strategy is to use the `ContextCollection`, a master structure that serves as the game's high-level directory for all major gameplay systems.

-- **Entry Point:** A function, `GetContextCollection()`, that returns a pointer to a master object containing pointers to all major gameplay systems.
+-   **Entry Point:** A dedicated getter function, `GetContextCollection()`, provides a direct pointer to this master object.
-- **Pros:**
+-   **What It Provides:** The `ContextCollection` gives us direct access to clean, pre-filtered, and organized lists of gameplay-relevant entities, including:
+    -   `ChCliContext` (at offset `0x98`): Manages the authoritative `CharacterList` and `PlayerList`.
+    -   `GdCliContext` (at offset `0x138`): Manages the authoritative `GadgetList`.
+-   **Why This is the Best Approach:**
-    - **Architecturally Correct:** This is the game's intended "front door" for accessing gameplay state, evidenced by over 6,000 internal cross-references to the getter function.
+    -   **Architecturally Correct:** This is the game's intended "front door" for accessing gameplay state.
+By using it, we align our tool with the engine's design, which promotes stability.
-    - **Direct and Structured:** Provides direct pointers to high-level managers like `ChCliContext` (Character Context), eliminating complex pointer chains.
-    - **Stable:** The entry point function is fundamental to the game's operation and is exceptionally unlikely to be removed or changed.
-    - **Consistent Data:** The position data found via this path (`CoChar->vec3PositionVisual`) is often more consistent with other systems and may not require coordinate system conversions.
-- **Cons:**
+    -   **Direct & Structured:** We get pointers directly to the final, detailed data structures (`ChCliCharacter`, `GdCliGadget`).
+This eliminates the need for complex and brittle pointer-chasing from a generic base type.
+    -   **High Performance:** We iterate smaller, pre-filtered lists.
+To find all gadgets, we only need to loop through the `GadgetList`, not the entire world's entity list.
+    -   **Rich Information:** The pointers in these lists lead to structures containing specific, valuable data (e.g., a resource node's `IsGatherable` state) that is not easily accessible from lower-level objects.
-    - Requires a game thread hook to call `GetContextCollection()` successfully due to its reliance on Thread Local Storage (TLS).
+-   **Requirement:** This method requires a game thread hook to call `GetContextCollection()` successfully due to its reliance on Thread Local Storage (TLS).
+This is a one-time setup that is already implemented in this project.

-## Conclusion

-The **`ContextCollection` method is definitively superior.** While it requires the initial setup of a game thread hook, the resulting stability, clarity, and directness of data access make it the ideal foundation for this project.
-The `AgentArray` is retained as a fallback or for accessing non-character entities.
+## The Fallback Method: `AgentArray` (Low-Level Enumeration)

+An alternative method involves iterating the master `AgentArray`, which is found within the `AgentViewContext`.

+-   **Entry Point:** A pointer to the `AgentViewContext`, which contains the `AgentArray`.
+-   **What It Is:** A low-level, flat list of every single entity the game is tracking in the world.
+This is the unfiltered "ground truth" of what exists.
+-   **Why This is a Fallback, Not the Primary Choice:**
+    -   **Unstructured Data:** The `AgentArray` is a mix of everything: players, NPCs, gadgets, invisible triggers, visual effects, and more.
+It requires significant manual filtering in our code to separate useful entities from noise.
+    -   **Low-Level Pointers:** The pointers in this array are to generic `CAvAgent` wrappers.
+To get useful gameplay data, one must perform complex and unstable pointer-chasing (`CAvAgent -> CAgentBase -> CCharacter/GdCliGadget`), a process that is highly susceptible to breaking after game updates.
+    -   **Inconsistent Data:** Data derived from this low-level source, such as agent coordinates, can sometimes be inconsistent with higher-level game systems.
+-   **Valid Use Case:** The `AgentArray` should be considered a powerful **debugging and fallback tool**.
+If it is ever discovered that a specific entity is visible in-game but missing from the high-level `CharacterList` or `GadgetList`, the `AgentArray` would be the place to find it.
+For all primary ESP features, however, it is less reliable and less efficient than using the `ContextCollection`.

 ---

 ### Finding the `GetContextCollection` Function

 There are at least two known function patterns that can be used to retrieve the `ContextCollection` pointer.
-While both can lead to the same result, they target different functions, and one is significantly more stable and reliable.
+We have chosen the one that targets a more stable, dedicated function.

 #### Signature 1: The Dedicated Getter (Recommended)